deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 The individual configuration formats and their options are described in the later chapters of the documentation.

 .. tip::
-  You may wonder why the ``main.xml`` and the ``metadata.xml`` files are not considered as web services.
+  You may wonder why the ``main.xml`` and ``metadata.xml`` files are not considered as web services.
 These filenames are not treated as resource files, but in a special manner.
 See :ref:`anchor-configuration-service` for details.

 .. tip::
-  The configuration format has to match the workspace subdirectory, e.g. only metadata store configuration files belong into ``datasources/metadata``.
+  The configuration format has to match the workspace subdirectory, e.g. metadata store configuration files are only considered when they are located in ``datasources/metadata``.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Resource identifiers and dependencies